afroditeapp/afrodite-frontend/README.md

 # Afrodite

-Afrodite is a dating app.
+Afrodite is a dating app aiming to change dating app market to offer more ethical, private and secure dating apps.
+Written using modern technologies, Flutter and Rust, the app offers ethical profile browsing centered UI together with private and secure end-to-end encrypted chat messaging.

 This repository contains the frontend part.
-[Backend repository](https://github.com/jutuon/afrodite-backend)
+[Backend repository](https://github.com/afroditeapp/afrodite-backend)

 The app is under development and it is not ready for production.